DevRel-Foundation/persona-library/docs/traits/organization.md

 During consolidation companies are acquiring growth companies to secure their leadership position within the competitive environment.

+## RELATIONSHIP

+When thinking about personas, the relationship with the organization may also be a consideration as a dimension.
+You may need a persona for existing customers that is distinct from partner organizations or prospective customers.

+### Customer

+The relationship is established and the organizations have a transactional as well as a commitment to one another.

+### Lead

+The relationship is not yet committed, but there is confidence the persona is a match.

+This encompasses each of:
+- marketing qualified
+- sales qualified
+- devrel qualified

+### Prospect

+The relationship verges on being unknown.
+There may be a future transaction, but there are not enough signals to qualify the prospect as more than a persona that deserves nurturing.

+### Partner

+The partner relationship encompasses a wider range of business activities beyond a commercial transaction.
+Personas with this trait may be important for certain businesses to consider.

+- independent service vendor
+- systems integrator
+- business development
+- co-marketing

 ## INDUSTRY

 The industry in which a persona operates can have implications on their behaviors.